IBM/create-and-deploy-memcached-operator-using-go/README.md

 ```bash
 make install
 ```

+Note: In the following steps we push our controller image to a image repository.
+Use `Docker login` to login.
+You will need to be logged in first to push your image to a repo.

 To build the docker image run the following command.
 Note that you can also use the regular `docker build -t` command to build as well.